ropensci/roweb3/content/blog/2022-01-11-gather-on-ropensci-forum/index.md

 ## Not forum categories

+The following topics used to be forum categories and they're still there as an archive, but all new discussions have moved.

 Discussions about [R-universe](/r-universe) are encouraged in https://github.com/r-universe-org/bugs/discussions & bug reports to https://github.com/r-universe-org/bugs/issues.

 Discussions about [statistical software review](/stat-software-review/) have moved to https://github.com/ropensci/statistical-software-review-book/discussions.